 For life insurance with an opiate addiction, it might be smart to ignore this advice.
 (See the Success Story in the next section.)

 Abrams Insurance Solutions Success Story – Life Insurance with an Opiate Addiction

-We recently had a client (let's call him Bob) who sustained a fairly serious (but not permanent) back injury.
-His physician had prescribed him hydrocodone to treat the pain after the injury and during the long recovery.
+We recently had a client (let’s call him Bob) who sustained a fairly serious (but not permanent) back injury.
+His physician had prescribed him hydrocodone to treat the pain after the injury and during recovery.

 The back injury took a while to heal, but heal it did.
 Bob continued taking the hydrocodone until the prescription ran out.
 He didn’t have a reason.
 There wasn’t any ongoing pain.
 He said he just kind of fell into the habit of taking it to prevent any discomfort.
 Even when there wasn’t any, it was just natural.